JeffinKR924/Savior-Chome-Extension/README.md

 * Not all domains will be removed in the button name

 ## 🚀 About the Creator
-My name is Jeffin Rajan and I am a Computer Science major at Drexel University. **This program was created and submitted for Drexel Freshman Design Project**
+My name is Jeffin Rajan and I am a Computer Science major at Drexel University. **This program was created and submitted for the Drexel University Freshman Design Project 2021**

 ## 🔗 Links